ericoporto/ags-manual-wiki/Camera.md

     static Camera* Camera.Create();

 Creates a new camera and returns a pointer which you may use to operate it.
-Any camera created like this may be also accessed by [Game.Cameras](Game#gamecameras) by index.
+Any camera created like this may be also accessed at [Game.Cameras](Game#gamecameras) by index.
-The new camera will by default be located at the room's (0, 0) and assigned a size of game screen or room background, whatever is *smaller*.
-It will also be autotracking.
+The new camera will, by default, be located at the room's origin (0, 0) and be sized to fit either the game screen or the room background, whichever is *smaller*.
+It will also have auto-tracking enabled.
 You may change any of its properties later.

 *See Also:* [Camera.Delete](Camera#cameradelete), [Game.Camera](Game#gamecamera), [Game.Cameras](Game#gamecameras), [Viewport.Camera](Viewport#viewportcamera)